South Australian Railways 4-6-0 Locomotives in Australia

 Class R (Locobase 2423)

-W Thow designed these light-rail mixed-traffic engines.
+W Thow designed these light-rail mixed-traffic engines to provide more power for the SAR in the early 1880s.
 All of them were later converted to the Rx standard (Locobase 2424) beginning in the late 1890s.

 Class Rx (Locobase 2424)

-TS Roberts raised the boiler pressure of the R class (Locobase 2420) and later added a superheater to these light-rail mixed-traffic engines. [link] (Peter Ormsby, an Australian steam artist) gives the resulting total heating surface as 1,437 sq ft, from which Locobase subtracts the superheater area to arrive at the heating surface given in the specs.
+TS Roberts raised the boiler pressure of the R class (Locobase 2420) and later added a superheater and piston valves to these light-rail mixed-traffic engines. [link] (Peter Ormsby, an Australian steam artist).

-Ormsby says that the first Rx were 30 Rs (Locobase 2423) substantially modified, including the fitting of a Belpaire firebox and an extended smokebox.
-Of the 84 engines built in both classes, Walkers Ltd (Maryborough, Queensland) delivered 25, James Martin & Co (Gawler, South Australia) another 24, North British 15, Islington 14, and Dubs & Co 6.
+Ormsby wrote that the first Rx were 30 Rs (Locobase 2423) substantially modified, including the fitting of a Belpaire firebox and an extended smokebox.
+Rx engines came from Walkers Ltd (Maryborough, Queensland) (25).
+North British 15 (Works numbers were 20145-20159 in 1913), and Islington 14.

 [link] (visited 20 October 2003) says that these were originally used for mainline service.
-"Up to three Rx class were used to haul the Overland over the Mt.Lofty Ranges - 2 pulling and 1 pushing."
+"Prior to 1926", Steam Ranger notes, "they were the most powerful engine on the broad gauge lines of the SAR."
+The site's accounted adds: "Up to three Rx class were used to haul the Overland over the Mt.Lofty Ranges - 2 pulling and 1 pushing."
 The site adds that once the 500-class 4-8-4s took over in 1926, the Rx spread out all over the SAR system.

 Their relatively light axle loading meant that some would serve on branch lines until 1965.